You are here: HomeNeed HelpHomelessness Support ServicesHomelessness Week › The Salvation Army Calls For Urgent National Homelessness Strategy

 He writes:

-Over many decades, The Salvation Army has evolved as one of the largest providers of social programs and services in Australia and the largest provider of homelessness services.
+Over many decades, The Salvation Army has evolved as one of the largest providers of social programs and services in Australia and one the largest provider of homelessness services.

 We have witnessed the many drivers and consequences of housing insecurity and homelessness across the country through our extensive homelessness and community housing services, family and domestic violence and youth services, as well as in providing Doorways emergency relief, Moneycare financial counselling, and alcohol and other drug services.